kashodiya/chinook-mono-repo/README.md

 Each project has its own README with specific setup instructions.
 The general flow is:

 1. Start the CRUD API server
-2. Start the MCP server
+2. Start the MCP server (depends on the CRUD API server being running)
-3. Run the MCP agent for natural language interaction
+3. Run the MCP agent for natural language interaction (depends on the MCP server being running)

+**Important**: There are dependencies between these components:
+- The MCP server depends on the CRUD API server to be running first
+- The MCP agent depends on the MCP server to be running first

+Make sure to start the services in the correct order to ensure proper functionality.

 ## Repository Structure